metacpan/metacpan-cpan-extracted/distros/B/BoardStreams/README.md

 # NAME

-BoardStreams - It's new $module
+BoardStreams - An easy way to use WebSockets on the browser and on the server

 # SYNOPSIS